 Ghana–Zambia Banter: Know the Difference Between Black Stars Apparel — Fugu and Batakari

-• Experts clarified that fugu and batakari differ in fabric, style, and cultural significance, prompting a stronger push to preserve Ghana’s heritage and ensure accurate identification of its traditional garments
+• Experts clarified that the fugu and batakari differ in fabric, style, and cultural significance, prompting a stronger push to preserve Ghana’s heritage and ensure accurate identification of its traditional garments

 Source: UGC